March 16, 2018 | Posted by: Mayee Gonzales | Government Services

 Apply for a passport through the Department of Foreign Affairs (DFA) website.
 To avoid delay and inconvenience, secure an appointment slot months before your trip.
-Philippine passports have a 10-year validity and costs PHP 950 to PHP 1,200.
+Philippine passports have a 10-year validity and cost PHP 950 to PHP 1,200.

 There are three types of driver’s license in the Philippines: student, non-professional, and professional.
-Issued by the Land Transportation Office (LTO), these three kinds of licenses are also acceptable valid IDs.
+Issued by the Land Transportation Office (LTO), these three kinds of licenses are also considered valid IDs.
 If you’re planning to drive or purchase a vehicle, make sure to get one at an LTO branch near you.
 A license costs PHP 318 to PHP 820 and is valid for five years.

 The Unified Multi-Purpose ID (UMID) is a four-in-one identification card issued by the Social Security System or SSS.
 It is one of the most powerful valid IDs in the Philippines as it also serves as a Government Service Insurance System (GSIS), PhilHealth, and Pag-IBIG ID.
 To get one, simply download and fill out a UMID card application form and submit necessary documents to the SSS.
-Expect to receive your UMID in a few minutes.

 PhilHealth members need to present their PhilHealth ID before claiming any PhilHealth benefits.
 Getting one is simple and can be done at any PhilHealth Local Insurance Office (LHIO).
 Just submit two accomplished copies of the PhilHealth Member Registration Form (PMRF), along with two 1×1 ID pictures, and two valid IDs to receive your ID for free.

 Do you know that anyone can apply for a Postal ID?
-Issued by PHLPost, this identification card is one of the easiest and fastest to obtain valid IDs in the Philippines.
+Issued by PHLPost (2), this identification card is one of the easiest and fastest to obtain valid IDs in the Philippines.
 Use it to validate your identity and address when transacting with private and government offices.
 To apply, visit any PHLPost branch and bring the following requirements:

 Are you a registered voter?
 If yes, then you qualify for a Voter’s ID.
 Government offices and private entities recognize this ID since it is issued by one of the most powerful agencies in the country, the Commission on Elections or COMELEC.
 Securing a Voter’s ID, however, takes months or even years to process as it entails a fingerprint-matching procedure that filters over 52 million voter records.